zona8815/Hardware-Aging-Acceleration/README.rst

     operation of the addition.
 2. **Speed up**:
     We will try the best to find the ways to speed up the whole processes, and compare those results to find the best performance one.
+For example, we may use pybind11 to bind python and C++, and do some tricks in the C++ program to get better performance.
 3. **Accuracy**:
     While focus on the speed of simulation, we still need to ensure the accuracy of the results.
 We will do some unit tests for this problem.